buildout/buildout/doc/getting-started.rst

 .. [#if-same-environment] This assumes the same environment and that dependencies haven't changed.
 We'll explain further in the section on repeatability.

+.. [#hypocritical] It's a little hypocritical to recommend installing Buildout into an otherwise clean environment, which is why Buildout provides a :doc:`bootstrapping mechanism <topics/bootstrapping>` which allows setting up a buildout without having to contaminate a virtual environment or clean Python install.)

 .. [#develop-eggs] pip calls these `"editable" installs
    <https://pip.pypa.io/en/stable/reference/pip_install/#editable-installs>`_.